-MHT was founded in 2000 with the aim to record and preserve Britain’s rich heritage in the fields of climbing, mountaineering and mountain culture.
+The Mountain Heritage Trust (MHT) was founded in 2000 to record and preserve Britain’s rich heritage in the fields of climbing, mountaineering and mountain culture.
 Second to none in terms of breadth, Britain has a proud legacy in the Alps, the Himalaya and the other great mountain ranges as well as closer to home on British rock.
 Pioneers in techniques from the earliest days, Britain’s climbers and mountaineers have also led the way in preservation and conservation of traditions, culture and mountain heritage.
 The trustees all firmly believe that Mountain Heritage matters for now and for the future.

 MHT preserves and encourages access to its own collections, provides curatorial support, sources artefacts for new exhibits and sets up gallery exhibitions.